hlud6646/sqlite/README.md

 corresponds to the serial type, but I am resorting to something like `("int", 4)` which means a 4 byte integer.
 I don't like using strings this way.

+This project is really about
+- can you work with binary data?
+- can you follow complex documentation?